rimlaban7/advanced-terraform/README.md

 ## Overview

 This project demonstrates the deployment of an Azure Function App using Terraform, Terraform Cloud and GitHub Actions for CI/CD.
+The empty running Linux Azure Function can be seen running here: https://terra-cloud-github-actions-function.azurewebsites.net/.

 <figure>